fbef0102/Game-Private_Plugin/Plugin_插件/Common_Infected_普通感染者/l4d2_spawn_uncommons/readme.md

 		// If limit reached, spawn other uncommon.
 (Does not affect director spawn) l4d2_spawn_uncommons_clown_on_the_field "2"

-		// How many fallen survivors allowed on the field (0= No Limit, Override official cvar: z_fallen_max_count)
+		// How many fallen survivors allowed on the field (Override official cvar: z_fallen_max_count)
 		// If limit reached, spawn other uncommon.
 (Does not affect director spawn) l4d2_spawn_uncommons_fallen_on_the_field "2"

-		// When a Fallen Survivor is spawned, how long in seconds should pass before another can spawn.
+		// When a Fallen Survivor is killed, how long in seconds should pass before another can spawn.
 (Override official cvar: z_fallen_kill_suppress_time)
 		// If time is not up yet, spawn other uncommon.
 (Does not affect director spawn) l4d2_spawn_uncommons_fallen_suppress_time "180"

 		// Health value the uncommons get set to.
 0 = Game default health l4d2_spawn_uncommons_health_override "0"

-		// How many jimmy gibbs jr allowed on the field (0= No Limit)
+		// How many jimmy gibbs jr allowed on the field
 		// If limit reached, spawn other uncommon.
 (Does not affect director spawn) l4d2_spawn_uncommons_jimmy_on_the_field "1"

-		// When a jimmy gibbs jr is spawned, how long in seconds should pass before another can spawn.
+		// When a jimmy gibbs jr is killed, how long in seconds should pass before another can spawn.
 		// If time is not up yet, spawn other uncommon.
 (Does not affect director spawn) l4d2_spawn_uncommons_jimmy_suppress_time "300"